RomaOkorosso/FarpostTestTask/README.md

 For starting use `cat <filename> | php analyze.php -u <min uptime percents> -t <max response time ms>`

+* Change filename `in docker-compose.yml` if you need to storage logs in other file or change it path

 To start tests use `vendor/bin/phpunit Test.php` or `phpunit Test.php` (depends on phpunit location)

+### FOR DOCKER USING

+use `docker-compose up -d`